-We don’t live out of a suitcase.
-My lugguage doesn’t get opened as soon as I get home.
+Okay, so we don’t live out of a suitcase.
+My luggage doesn’t get opened as soon as I get home.
 I don’t pack 6 suitcases and 3 hand bags with a stroller and baby bag.
 Nothing wrong with that but…

 Once upon a time, I would be trying to pack for two weeks prior to our flight and still have nothing done because my baby and toddler or both, would be getting into them and pulling things out.
 There would be three open suitcases lying around and I would have everything all over the house.

 Now, the night before our one week trip, if my husband asks me if I am done, I am very cool when I reply ‘I’ll do it in the morning‘.
-He will calmly accept that I will too instead of throwing a fit on how I will get everything done.
+He will calmly accept that I will instead of throwing a fit worrying about how incapable I am.
 The next day, I’d get up, have breakfast, check my mail, Facebook, Whatsapp and Instagram over tea, clean the kitchen and then go see if I have any clean clothes to put in our strolley bag. 🙂

 Ofcourse, I’d have clean clothes.
 They are all on the couch. 😉

 I have also learnt with frequent traveling that I only wear flip flops or running shoes on vacations.
 I don’t need five pairs of shoes or 9 dresses for 7 days.
 I don’t need all my make up too.